This post may contain affiliate links. Read the full disclosure here.

 Can I leave the aerial roots on my monstera?

-Yes!
-Why is this such a common question?
+Yes, absolutely.
 If they’re not doing any harm, leave them.

 And by harm, I mean poking someone in the eye, or just generally getting in the way.
-Monstera’s aerial roots won’t do damage to your brickwork like ivy can, but it can damage the paint.
+Monstera’s aerial roots won’t do damage to your brickwork like ivy can, but they can damage the paint.

 If you see aerial roots on spider plants LEAVE THEM.
 They’re most likely propagative roots and will produce babies.